seanbutler/Seeds/ThrowingThings/article.md

 ## How to Generate Oceanic Landscapes With Realism and Tweakable for Gameplay Fit

-Due to plate tectonics the parts of the earths crust where volcanos form can be long wiggly lines.
-Simulations of plate tectonics exist, though I've yet to hear of a game which uses it to determine gameplay[^2].
-Its simple enough with a move-turn, loop to manipulate a sequence of vectors to steer a random walk in a particular direction.
-Parameterising the length of the vectors and size of change in orientation, we can create a more or less linear path to represent the place where two parts of the world's crust are moving together or apart.
+Due to plate tectonics the places where volcanos form can be long wiggly lines.
+I've yet to hear of a game which uses simulations of plate tectonics to determine gameplay[^2].
+With a move-turn, loop to manipulate a sequence of vectors we can steer a random walk in a direction.
+Parameterising the length of the vectors and size of change in orientation, to create linear-ish path as the place where the world's crust is thin.

 ~~~
 var rotation = constAngle * ((Math.random() + Math.random())-1)